flowingis/frontsize/README.md

 ---

 **Features**
+- Add table-layout fixed by default to asTable mixin to help crop text when needed
+- Add HTML element on theme base includes
 - Fix setSprite mixin now scales the sprite if scale property is set
 - Fix theme default alias values, with false instead 0 to make columns works right